jkon1513/ASE2018/docs/proposalrough.md

 ## Stretch Stories

-* As a student, i want to be able to plug into SSOL to automate the process of transfering my class locations into the app.
+* As a student, I want to be able to plug into SSOL to automate the process of transfering my class locations into the app.

 * As a student, I want to log into my apps with as little friction as possible.
 My conditions of satisfaction are that I can log